ADHD UK Logo

 For children:

 • For children the variation is stark – it varies from 5 weeks to a devastating 5 years.
-5 weeks if you are in Barnsley by South London & Maudsley NHS Foundation Trust and 264 weeks (5 years) expected time from Belfast Health and Social Care Trust.
+5 weeks if you are in the area of South London & Maudsley NHS Foundation Trust and 264 weeks (5 years) expected time from Belfast Health and Social Care Trust.
 A child in Belfast waits 52 times the length of time in Barnsley, South London.

 • Belfast has 1,000 children waiting for an ADHD Assessment.
 It is also where the child has been waiting the longest.
 They have been waiting 347 weeks (over 6 and a half years).
 (Belfast FOI response here)